 With sincere commitment and cooperation from the child and parent, correction is possible in most cases if there are no added layers of neuromuscular impairments.

 Tongue thrusting is a highly treatable condition, and successful correction is possible in the majority of treated cases.
 There is a minority of cases where the patient cannot overcome the condition, but this is mostly due to a lack of commitment to the necessary therapy sessions and doctor recommendations.

 Tongue Thrust Treatments For Teens and Adults Alpharetta

 Sometimes tongue thrust is overlooked during childhood, and we find teens and adults that have never addressed the issue.
-For those teens and adults that have tongue thrust, we have different treatments at their disposal that may aid you to correct the teeth that have been misaligned for years; from Tongue Thrust Braces to night guard for tongue thrust, let’s explore our options:
+For those teens and adults that have tongue thrusts, we have different treatments at their disposal that may aid you to correct the teeth that have been misaligned for years; from Tongue Thrust Braces to night guard for tongue thrusts, let’s explore our options:

 - MyoFunctional Therapy or tongue thrust appliance for adults is an exercise technique that re-educates the tongue muscles.
 It is similar to “physical therapy” for the tongue, taught by a trained therapist.
 There are in-office visits and home exercises.
 The length of therapy heavily relies upon the patient’s cooperation and dedication.
 Therapy has proven to give the highest percentage of favorable results for all ages.

 - Alpharetta Orthodontics and Tongue Thrust Braces involve correcting misaligned teeth by moving them into their correct position.

 - Night Guards and Tongue Cribs can also help prevent the soreness that results from excessive pressure during excessive nighttime involuntary tongue movement.
 The appliances discourage the signature forward motion of the tongue every time the patient has to swallow.

 Tips to Help Ensure Successful Tongue Crib Treatment in Alpharetta

 For any successful treatment, you will need the expertise of your orthodontist and the patient’s commitment to the treatment.
 Here are some tips we have for those that will be needing a tongue crib or who already have one:

 - Remind the patient to keep their tongue behind the gate.